Training Methodology: Force Free Training using Positive Reinforcement

 Waggly Tails Dog Training provides customized training plans for you and your dog.
 We take the personal approach with one-on-one training in your home, where the majority of dogs spend most of their time, and where problem behaviors occur.
-We explain and demonstrate technique and then you are totally hands-on.
+We explain and demonstrate techniques and then you are totally hands-on.

-When you work with a private trainer, you have their undivided attention.
+The advantage of working with a private trainer is that you have their undivided attention.
 We have a great deal of experience training puppies and shelter dogs; certified in Pet Massage so we can teach you how to touch your pup to relax him or her.
 That’s something you don’t get in group classes!

 During our initial consultation, we’ll advise you on crate training, the proper type of harness and leash to use for teaching your dog to walk politely on-leash.
 We’ll evaluate your dog and its environment to make sure you optimize family socialization and how to go about puppy-proofing your home for safety.
 Plus, you get some training tips to help get you started on having a well-mannered companion for years to come.
 We’re always available to you via phone/text/email during and after the training period – for the life of the dog.

 Level 1 – Puppy Socialization.
 Basic Puppy Manners for pups 8 to 18 weeks old.

 All cues taught in-home without distractions

 - Coaching you in relationship/leadership exercises with your pup and discuss socialization

 - Playing games to prevent your pup from becoming hand shy, especially if you have to grab your pup’s collar in an emergency or at the veterinarian’s office

 - Teaching you how to use a clicker to mark your dog’s compliance to a cue.
 Timing is everything!